Electronic voice phenomenon: History

+A 1920 article from The Baltimore Sun reporting on Thomas Edison's work on a machine to communicate with the dead.

 As the Spiritualist religious movement became prominent in the 1840s–1940s with a distinguishing belief that the spirits of the dead can be contacted by mediums, new technologies of the era, including photography, were employed by spiritualists in an effort to demonstrate contact with a spirit world.

 So popular were such ideas that Thomas Edison was asked in an interview with Scientific American to comment on the possibility of using his inventions to communicate with spirits.
 He replied that if the spirits were only capable of subtle influences, a sensitive recording device would provide a better chance of spirit communication than the table tipping and ouija boards mediums employed at the time.

-However, there is no indication that Edison ever designed or constructed a device for such a purpose.
+Although his personal diary showed speculatory notes on the subject made in the 1920s, there is no indication that Edison ever designed or constructed a device for such a purpose, and in 1926 he told the New York Times his previous remarks had been a joke.
+Yet he worked on his "necrophone" for over six years, and he discussed it in detail in the final chapter of his memoir Diary and Sundry Observations, of which a 1949 French translation was rediscovered in 2015, after it had been expunged by publishers for over half a century.

 As sound recording became widespread, mediums explored using this technology to demonstrate communication with the dead as well.
 Spiritualism declined in the latter part of the 20th century, but attempts to use portable recording devices and modern digital technologies to communicate with spirits continued.